Zarctoras/Ragnar/README.md

 ## Usage

-See Kaggle for an in-depth walkthrough for using this tool.
+See  <a href="https://www.kaggle.com/code/zakariyankhan/ragnar-precision-feedback-using-an-em-algorithm/">Kaggle</a> for an in-depth walkthrough for using this tool.

 ## License